AdobeDocs/frameio-api/src/pages/guides/index.md

 Fork or download the [public Postman collection](https://www.postman.com/adobe/workspace/frame-io-v4-public-api/collection/33150877-924315f2-cc62-45f5-8153-77ff2aaa9067?action=share&creator=33150877&active-environment=33150877-cffd66a8-23bd-4c50-8891-29157ead1185)

-The collection, named Frame.io Developer API Collection, contains all of the public endpoints that comprise the V4 API.
-The environment, named 'Default', is intended to serve as a template (i.e. may be duplicated or forked within Postman) for setting user-specific environment variables for testing, or, for now, you might also choose to update it directly.
+The Frame.io Developer API collection contains all the V4 API public endpoints.
+This default environment is a template that you can fork or duplicate within Postman.
+Use it to set up user-specific environment variables for testing, or you can also update it directly.

-If downloading, once the collection and environment are imported, you should be able to view both within Postman.
-The environment contains default URLs for the `BASE_URL` and `IMS_BASE_URL` variables, but other environment variables are empty and will need to be filled in by you.
+If you download the collection, once it and the environment are imported, you will see both within Postman.
+The environment contains default URLs for the BASE_URL and IMS_BASE_URL variables.
+Additional environment variables are empty and require your particular input.
 ![alt image](./image_2.png)

 ### Authentication Setup